Nyhavn 47: Rasmus Andreas Holm

+18431900

-In 1842–45, Julius Andreas Blom (1815-1900)was responsible for a comprehensive renovation of the building.
+In 1842–45, Julius Andreas Blom (1815-1900) was responsible for a comprehensive renovation of the building.
 Blom was the son of master mason Thomas Blom.

-The building was home to 18 residents in three households at the time of the 1845census.
+The building was home to 18 residents in three households at the time of the 1845 census.
 Anders Hansen Brandt (1803-1860), a grocer (urtekræmmer) and principal (forstander), resided in the building with his wife Bertha Margrethe Brandt (née Hansen, 1808–1868), their five children (aged one to 19), three male servants and one maid.
 Thønnes Petersen Dahl, a ship captain, resided in the building with his wife Johanne Caroline Dahl, their 11-year-old foster daughter and one maid.
 Madsine Holm was still resident on the second floor with her son Peter Holm and one maid.

-Np.
-24 was only home to two households in 1850.
-Peter Christian Knudtzon, a merchant and shipowner, resided in the ground floor with his wife Lucinda Gotschnak, their five children (aged one to nine), one male servant and four maids.
-Carl Frederik Uthicke (1799-1863), another merchant (grosserer), resided in the building with his wife Marie Uthicke (née Lund) and one maid.
+Peter Christian Knudtzon

+In the mid-1840s the property was acquired by the businessman Peter Christian Knudtzon.
+In 1843 his bankruptcy had forced him to sell his old property at Nyhavn 31 but capital from his brothers in Norway enabled him to make a quick comeback.
+He constructed a new building on the site.
+He was married to Ludinda Gotschalk, a daughter of the businessman Friedrich Gotschal.
+At the time of the 1850 census, Knudtzon and his wife lived in the building with their five children (aged one to nine), one male servant and four maids.

-In 1859, Knutzon purchased the property at Amaliegade 14- The property at the corner of Nyhavn and Toldbodgade was later owned by furier H.F.
+In 1859, Knutzon purchased the property at Amaliegade 14.
+According to his son's memoirs, the family had already moved in 1856.

+The property at the corner of Nyhavn and Toldbodgade was later owned by furrier H.F.
 Brinckmann.
 In 1985, he filled out the gap between Nyhavn 47 and Nyhavn 45 with a recessed side wing.

+1860 census

+The property was home to 17 residents at the 1860 census.
 Marine Kirstine Rasmussen, a widow, resided in the building with one maid and the 68-year-old unmarried woman Ulrikke Flor.
-The widows Ellen Barbara Abigal Hall, Auguste Elisabeth Husselbulch and Catarine Marie Jørgensen were alsæ residents of the building.
+The widows Ellen Barbara Abigal Hall, Auguste Elisabeth Husselbulch and Catarine Marie Jørgensen were also residents of the building.
 Niels Anton Schouv, a teacher, resided in the building with his wife Emilie Birgitte Schouv, his mother Marie Kirstine Schouv, 62-year-old Frederikke Gerner and two maids.
-Anders Nielsen, proprietor of the tavern in the basement, resided in the associated dwelling with his wife Marie Nielsen, their three-year-old son and two maids.
+Anders Nielsen, a barkeeper, resided in the basement with his wife Marie Nielsen, their three-year-old son and two maids.